collinbarrett/wp-vps-build-guide/README.md

 19. Snapshot 4
 20. Create a database for WordPress.
 	- `mysql -u root -p`
-    	- Provide the MariaDB root password.
+    	- Provide {myMariaDBRootPassword}.
 	- `CREATE DATABASE {myWPDB};`
     - `CREATE USER {myWPDBUser}@localhost IDENTIFIED BY '{myWPDBPassword}';`
     - `GRANT ALL PRIVILEGES ON {myWPDB}.* TO {myWPDBUser}@localhost;`
     - `FLUSH PRIVILEGES;`
     - `exit`
     - Repeat this step for each WordPress site to be installed with new values for {myWPDB}, {myWPDBUser}, and {myWPDBPassword}.
-WordPress multisite networks only need one database.
     - via <a href="https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-nginx-on-ubuntu-14-04" target="_blank">DigitalOcean</a>
 21. Download and install WordPress.
 	- `sudo apt-get update`